ankushg/btao.org/_posts/2016-08-14-ai-resources.md

 ---

 This is a collection of resources on various AI topics (mostly ML).
-There's a lot here - it's mostly for reference!
+There's a lot here - it's mostly for reference! <!--more-->

 ## Papers
 * [Facebook Research](https://research.facebook.com/publications/)